LilyFraserIDS/testWP/README.md

 # testWP
-this is to tes if a wordpress website can be ported to github
+this is to test if a wordpress website can be ported to github